 Landmark Bar & Kitchen is notable not only for the fun vibes, backyard and arcade games, but also because of the absolutely insane viewing screen that clocks in at a little bigger than 130 square feet!
 Add in the amazing selection of shareable drink options and enclosed, air-conditioned patio space, and we are hooked on this spot this season.

 Toller Patio is another great outdoor spot to watch your favorite team hand it to their heated rivals.
 17 big screen TVs enfold you in all the Saturday or Sunday action, so there's nothing left for you to do but unwind with a beer-and-a-shot, a handcrafted cocktail or a boozy pop.
 Don't forget you can bring your pup to this dog-friendly location!

 This tried-and-true Old East Dallas haunt specializes in pizza and patio life.
 But on gameday, it's the convenient projector screen display that will have your attention as you take full advantage of College Gameday specials on Saturday and Happy Hour all day on select Sundays.

-Sylvan is a new bright and fresh sports bar that claims to make the "best pizza in DFW," according to its website.
+Sylvan is a bright and fresh West Dallas sports bar that makes the "best pizza in DFW," according to its website.
 It's a pretty bold claim, but it's one we will be investigating further several gamedays this football season.
 Try Waylon's Favorite on the pizza menu or the Loaded Joe on the, uh... not pizza menu.